floored1585/pixel/README.md

 Any form of contribution is welcome!
 Feature requests, bug reports, pull requests, whatever!
-If you add features, make sure there are tests for them, and if you change any code, make sure the existing tests all pass _before_ creating a pull request. <b>NOTE: Tests currently do not work outside of my development environment.
-I apologize, and will work on fixing this as I have time</b>
+If you add features, make sure there are tests for them, and if you change any code, make sure the existing tests all pass _before_ creating a pull request. <b>NOTE: Tests currently are not in the repository due to a number of issues (security and portability mostly).
+I apologize -- fixing this is one of my top priorities.</b>

 License
 ============